ds-modules/curriculum-guide/connector/general/what-is-a-connector.md

 ## Prerequisites

 Data 8 is usually the only prerequisite/corequisite.
-Students can take connectors at the same time as or anytime after taking Data 8.
+Students can take connectors at the same time as Data 8 or anytime after taking Data 8.
 There is no limit to how many connectors a student can take.

 ## Units